petrov2c/cmvc/index.md

 Maybe you’ve felt it too—that subtle exhaustion from always optimizing your social life, always managing, always performing.
 Maybe you’re done.
 This project begins with a hunch: that you’re not the only one.

-There are ten stories, each reflecting a different principle of social minimalism: quiet presence, local resonance, the right to be boring.
+There are ten stories, each reflecting a different principle of social minimalism: presence, intentionality, and enough quiet to feel what's real.
 You can read them, listen to them, or share them—if something resonates.

 ---